nerdschoolbergen/solid/exercise4.md

-# Exercises pt.
-4 - bonus
+# 4.0 Exercise 4 - bonus :star:

-1. Bonus: We want to test that an alarm is raised, and also implement different alarm notification methods (For example: automatically call fire department, call owner's phone, and trigger control unit alarm siren).
+:star: We want to test that an alarm is raised, and also implement different alarm notification methods (For example: automatically call fire department, call owner's phone, and trigger control unit alarm siren).
 Plan and implement how you can extract the announcement logic and:
   1. Trigger many different announcement strategies
   2. Test that the different strategies was triggered